Last Gasp (Inside No. 9): Reception

-Gerard Gilbert of The Independent, Jack Seale of Radio Times, Dessau and Owen all stressed that "Last Gasp" was weaker than the three previous episodes of Inside No.9.
-Seale claimed that there were "several sublime moments – but no knockout blow", while Dessau wrote that "it doesn't really go anywhere and it resolves itself a little too simplistically", and Owen felt that the episode "didn't manage to go anywhere very unexpected... and just sort of ended".
+Gerard Gilbert of The Independent, Jack Seale of Radio Times, Dessau, and Owen all stressed that "Last Gasp" was weaker than the three previous episodes of Inside No. 9.
+Seale said there were "several sublime moments – but no knockout blow", while Dessau wrote that "it doesn't really go anywhere and it resolves itself a little too simplistically", and Owen felt that the episode "didn't manage to go anywhere very unexpected... and just sort of ended".
 All three suggested, however, that the episode still had its strengths; for Seale, it was as "brilliantly acted and constructed as you'd expect", Dessau considered it watchable, and Owen felt it was enjoyable to watch with a number of funny moments.
 Shennan, writing for the Liverpool Echo, wrote that "perhaps there had to be a dud – or, at least, disappointing – episode sooner or later", noting that you "can't win 'em all".

-The acting in the episode was praised by Michael Hogan and Rachel Ward, who wrote in The Daily Telegraph that "with their gift for comedy, vulnerability and pathos, Tamsin Grieg and Sophie Thompson ... deliver excellent performances".
+The acting in the episode was praised by Michael Hogan and Rachel Ward, who wrote in The Daily Telegraph that "with their gift for comedy, vulnerability and pathos, Tamsin Greig and Sophie Thompson ... deliver excellent performances".
 Similarly, Owen wrote that "the performances were good—especially from Thompson as the mousy housewife, and I liked the sour expressions from child star Hutchinson".
 Nonetheless, he thought it regrettable than a real-world musician had not been cast, especially as he considered it unlikely that Tamsin would admire Parsons.
 Awarding the episode three and a half out of five, he thought "the set-up ... sublime, the central dilemma amusing, and the execution typically brilliant".
 In the review published in The Star, "Last Gasp" was described as "hilarious".
 The title, it was suggested, is appropriate, "as I caught myself gasping more than once as its foul contents unfolded".
 Upton called the episode "a clever little piece".

-On the day it was shown, "Last Gasp" was selected as comedy "pick of the day" in the Daily Express, but, the following day, an extremely critical review of the episode by Virginia Blackburn was published in the newspaper.
-She felt that the episode was disappointing and wasted the talent of the actors, and that the concept was "the sort of idea you can imagine two students coming up with after the sixth pint... and then feeling slightly embarrassed about it when they wake up the next morning".
-She summed up the episode by saying that it was neither funny nor clever, and "is so utterly, irredeemably, naffly silly that it ends up being incredibly irritating and nothing else".
+Retrospective reviews have similarly framed "Last Gasp" as weaker that other episodes of Inside No. 9.
+It is frequently omitted from lists of the programme's best episodes, while it appears towards the bottom on others.
+Hogan, writing for the Daily Telegraph, ranked "Last Gasp" as the worst of the first 38 episodes of Inside No. 9, saying it "is sly and sardonic, but it lacks the show's trademark killer twist".
+Similarly, Mark Butler, writing for i, listed "Last Gasp" as the worst of the first 24 episodes of Inside No. 9, calling it a "rather on-the-nose satire of celebrity obsessions".
+Chortle placed the episode 33rd out of 37, saying the episode "lacked a major twist, and the modern morality tale was a bit too straightforward in its point-making.
+But it's a nice idea and Tamsin Grieg [sic] is great as the WishmakerUK representative".
+Conversely, the episode was placed as sixth out of 13 episodes in Radio Times, with Frances Taylor saying "Granted, there's no massive twist at the end, but the darkness of greed and disregard for life is both chilling and hilarious."